 Benefits of Patent Filing with the USPTO:

 - The patent applicants increase the profit of their product to reap the benefits of a patent.
 A patent allows an inventor to sell his unique product at a higher price.
 If the demand for the product is high, the inventor gets the benefit of the patent.
 As no one else can sell a similar product, the profit generation of the product peaks.
-If someone else was able to introduce their own version of the patented product, prices would drop.
+Also, if someone else was able to introduce their own version of the patented product, prices would drop.

 - When a patent gets a grant, the disclosure of the invention in the public domain takes place.
 So, by disclosing the invention in public, it will demonstrate the inventor’s good command and his technical subject background.
 This will attract leading and high-end business partners.